enjoiz/XXEinjector/README.md

 XXEinjector by Jakub Palaczynski

-XXEinjector automates retrieving files using out of band methods.
+XXEinjector automates retrieving files using direct and out of band methods.
 Directory listing only works in Java applications.
 Bruteforcing method needs to be used for other applications.

 Options:<br />
   --host	Mandatory - our IP address for reverse connections. (--host=192.168.0.2)<br />